 The anonymous information generated by Google Analytics cookies about your use of this website is transmitted to Google – not me.
 This information is processed to compile statistical reports on website activity for this site only.
 I use these reports to evaluate aggregate visitor usage so that I can optimise the content, and its marketing, to better meet your needs.
 This is essential for me to operate this website as a free to use service.

-In summary, your anonymity is safe with me.
+In summary, your anonymity is safe.
 That is my personal commitment to you as a valued reader.
 For more information, see my posts about online privacy best practice.

 When Personal Information is Submitted